reshmapaul/unblockss/content/blog/Dress in Blue Day.md

 If you are experiencing any of these symptoms, make sure you see your doctor and that the symptoms are documented in your medical record as well as followed up on.

 When was your last colonoscopy?
 Check your medical records and check to see when your last colonoscopy was.
 My primary care doctor’s office is a private practice that doesn’t have a patient portal and still uses paper charts.
-I couldn’t remember how many years it’s since my last colonoscopy so I called up the office and confirmed it’s been over 5 years.
+I couldn’t remember how many years it’s been since my last colonoscopy so I called up the office and confirmed it’s been over 5 years.
 I called the gastroenterologist’s office and scheduled my colonoscopy.
 Now it’s your turn!

 For more information on colorectal cancer, check out the following: